fscatox/socv-step2/README.md

       features.

-Primarily guided by [1], I leveraged object-oriented and generic programming principles to develop a reusable, templated testbench framework that I was than able to specialize for specific DUTs.
+Primarily guided by [1], I leveraged object-oriented and generic programming principles to develop a reusable, templated testbench framework that I was then able to specialize for specific DUTs.
 By designing and developing the entire testbench architecture, I gained a better understanding of the techniques that go into the classes and utilities of standardized verification libraries such as the UVM.